BrightstarDB/BrightstarDB/doc/src/Concepts.rst

 first of these is the :ref:`RDF Client API <RDF_Client_API>`.
 This is a low level API that allows developers to insert and delete triples, and run SPARQL queries.
 The second API layer is the :ref:`Data Object Layer
 <Data_Object_Layer>`.
 This provides the ability to treat a collection of
 triples with the same subject as a single unit and also provides support for RDF list structures and optimistic locking.
 The highest API layer is the :ref:`BrightstarDB Entity Framework <Entity_Framework>`.
 BrightstarDB enables data-binding from items at the Data Object Layer to full .NET objects described by a programmer-defined interface.
-As well as storing object state BrightstarDB also allows developers to use LINQ expressions to query the data they have created.
+As well as storing object state, BrightstarDB also allows developers to use LINQ expressions to query the data they have created.